oscarcs/klein/DESIGN.md

 ## Why does this tool exist?

-- There are a number of good existing standalone tools that provide 95% of the functionality needed to build modern single
+- There are a number of good existing standalone tools that provide 95% of the functionality needed to build modern single page applications.
 - These tools are not linked together and easy to use.
 - We want to solve these web development problems, in roughly this order: HTML compilation / templating / preprocessing; CSS preprocessing;